Passive Recreation Areas & Trails

 Arthur - Morency Woods

-- Located at the end of Arthur Street, is a 14.5 acre wooded area that is home to a variety of wildlife.
+Arthur - Morency Woods is located at the end of Arthur Street and is a 14.5-acre wooded area that is home to a variety of wildlife.
 Formal and informal trails lead you through this undisturbed woodland.
-This area is maintained by the Town Conservation Department.
+This area is maintained by the City's Conservation Department.

 Callahan State Park

-- Located on Millwood Street, is an 820 acre, day use, area with 7 miles of marked trails.
+Callahan State Park is located on Millwood Street and is an 820-acre, day use, area with 7 miles of marked trails.
 It is maintained by the Department of Conservation and Recreation.

 Carol Getchell Trail

-- Located behind Stapleton School on Elm Street, this trail has a beautiful view of the Sudbury River.
-It is maintained by the Town Conservation Department.
+Carol Getchell Trail is located behind Stapleton School on Elm Street.
+This trail has a beautiful view of the Sudbury River.
+It is maintained by the City's Conservation Department.

 Cochituate Brook Reservation

 Cochituate Brook Reservation is located off Old Connecticut Path and is 27 acres of beautiful wooded trails.These trails connect to the Cochituate State Park Trails and will soon include part of the Cochituate Rail Trail.
 Public parking is available at Reardon Park on Brownlea Road.
 The reservation area is maintained by the town's Conservation Department.

 Cushing Memorial Park